Data Center Recruitment UK

 London and Slough, Manchester and the North West, Newport and South Wales, and Edinburgh and Scotland are the four clusters our UK desk runs searches into.

 Capacity figures reflect publicly reported UK IT load and are offered as orientation, not a binding analyst quote.
-Salary ranges, where discussed, are indicative permanent base; contract day rates run separately.
+Salary ranges, where discussed, are indicative permanent base; contract day rates and inside-IR35 equivalents run separately.
 Talk to a consultant for live, programme-specific market intelligence.

 Abe Luckins